Christopher Lambert: Career

-In 1990, he did the comedy Why Me?, co-starring Christopher Lloyd, with them both playing burglars who get into trouble after stealing a sacred ruby from Turkey.
+He was offered the role of Martin Riggs in Lethal Weapon, but he turned the role down.
+He was John Glen's first choice for the role of James Bond in The Living Daylights, but he was ultimately turned down due to his accent.
+He was also considered for the lead role of Edward Lewis in Pretty Woman back when the film was known as "3000."

-On November 1, 1991, the Highlander sequel, Highlander II: The Quickening premiered, reuniting Lambert with director Russell Mulcahy and fellow actor Sean Connery.
-Shot in Argentina to reduce production costs; which was going through a financial crisis, much of the script was not filmed and the final result was a patchwork.
-It was said, Lambert threatened to walk out of the project when it was nearing fruition, However, due to contractual obligations, he did reconsidered.
-That same year he got his first producer credit in the French film Génial, mes parents divorcent by Patrick Braoudé.
+In 1991, Highlander II: The Quickening premiered, reuniting Lambert with director Russell Mulcahy and fellow actor Sean Connery.
+Shot in Argentina (which was going through a financial crisis) to reduce production costs, much of the script was not filmed and the final result was a patchwork.
+It was said, Lambert threatened to walk out of the project when it was nearing fruition, However, due to contractual obligations, he reconsidered.
 In 1992, he appeared in three projects.
 He appeared in the first episode of the television show Highlander: The Series, passing on the lead role to actor Adrian Paul.
 He also appeared in the French crime thriller Max et Jérémie, co-starring Philippe Noiret and Jean-Pierre Marielle.

-In January 1993, Carl Schenkel's suspense thriller Knight Moves premiered, in which Lambert was both an executive producer and the lead.
+In 1993, Carl Schenkel's suspense thriller Knight Moves premiered, in which Lambert was both an executive producer and the lead.
 Lambert plays a chess grandmaster suspected of murder.
 Later that year, Stuart Gordon's science fiction film Fortress premiered, with Lambert playing the lead.
 The story takes place in a dystopian future where a man and his wife are sent to a maximum-security prison because they are expecting a second child, which is against the strict one-child policy.
-The film was a success at the box-office.
-That year, he also made an uncredited cameo in the comedy Loaded Weapon 1.

 1994 saw the release of two collaborations with actor Mario Van Peebles.
 They played the side by side leads in the action film Gunmen, and Van Peebles was the main villain in Highlander III: The Sorcerer.
 In this third installment of the franchise, Connor MacLeod is forced to face a new, dangerous enemy, a powerful sorcerer known as Kane who wants to gain world domination.
 Lambert also starred in the action film Roadflower.
 In France, he produced his second Patrick Braoudé film called Neuf mois, which was nominated for two Césars.